ProgrammerKR/BuildMyMd/README.md

 👨‍💻 Author

-Built with ❤️ by ProgrammerKR (Kanishk Raj).
+Built with ❤️ by ProgrammerKR (Prog.
+Kanishk Raj).

 ---